Shiny5228/ibkr-german-tax-helper/README.md

 More characteristics can also be selected, but this makes the file easy to read by humans.

-Create a report in XML for a user-defined date range, the year for which the figures are to be determined, e.g. 01.01.2024 - 31.12.2024.
+Run the created Flex Query and select XML as format and a user-defined date range.
+Select the year for which the figures are to be determined, e.g. 01.01.2024 - 31.12.2024.
-Currently, the year cannot be selected for the Flex Query period, so a query via API is not possible.
+Currently, last year cannot be selected for the Flex Query period, so a query via API is not possible.

 Insert the file path in line 19 in the script and execute it.